-When scoring for academic quality we look at a school’s acceptance rate, graduation rate and teacher to student ratio.
-We want to find schools with lower acceptance rates and higher graduation rates.
-We give higher marks for schools with relatively low teacher to student ratios.
+When scoring for academic quality we look at a school’s acceptance rate, enrollment rate, graduation rate and teacher-to-student ratio.
+We want to find schools with lower acceptance rates and higher enrollment and graduation rates.
+We give higher marks for schools with relatively low teacher-to-student ratios.

-Affordability rankings are based on a combination of cost (looking at the cost for a 4-year undergraduate degree at the institution) and percent of students receiving financial aid.
+Affordability rankings are based on a combination of cost per term and percent of students receiving financial aid.

 Finally, we give a big boost to programs that are accredited by one of a handful of psychology or social work accrediting bodies.
 See below for more info on accreditation.